Corallus-Caninus/Rot_Net/README.md

  few common logic gates/circuits should be able to reproduce or transfer models into an FPGA or ASIC configuration with ease.

-5. *energy effeciency* if you wanna be a sneek boy/girl or simply dont want to consume too much wattage.
+5. *energy effeciency* Low level operations should use less pipeline stages and therefore less silicon switching.
  This network should be memory bottlenecked on all operations to the point parameter compression isnt off the table with certain ALUs/architectures.